TobyLobster/multiply_test/README.md

 Further explanation of Booth's algorithm [here](https://archive.org/details/AdvancedMicroDevices-AMD-SchottkyAndLow-PowerSchottkyDataBook1977OCR/page/n545/mode/2up).

 ### 7. Hardware support
 Some hardware has multiplication support in silicon.
 These are likely to be fastest where available.
-For instance, the [SNES CPU](https://en.wikipedia.org/wiki/Ricoh_5A22) with its extended 6502 instruction set has hardware for 'unsigned 8 bit x 8 bit = 16 bit' and 'signed 16 bit x 8 bit = 24 bit' routines.
+For instance, the [SNES CPU](https://en.wikipedia.org/wiki/Ricoh_5A22) with its extended 6502 instruction set has hardware for (1) 'unsigned 8 bit x 8 bit = 16 bit' (set registers, wait 8 cycles, then read results) and (2) 'signed 16 bit x 8 bit = 24 bit' (set registers, wait 16 cycles, then read results).

-Some early vector based arcade machines like *Tempest* and *Battlezone* were programmed in 6502, with an external processor (Atari's [*Math Box*](https://6502disassembly.com/va-battlezone/mathbox.html)) to handle the vector maths, including multiply routines.
+Some early vector based arcade machines like *Tempest* and *Battlezone* were programmed in 6502, with an external processor (Atari's [*Math Box*](https://6502disassembly.com/va-battlezone/mathbox.html)) to handle the vector maths, including multiplication.

 ### 8. Repeated addition ###
 To multiply m*n, just add m, n times.
 This is stupidly slow for anything that isn't very small in n, so avoid in general.
 With 8 bit multiply, if I show them with all the others, the graph looks like this: